Alex-Bishka/ml-fun/mnist-mech-interp/Finding-Notes.md

   - the 784 layer "nodes" are great for visualizations, but not practical... at all!
   - can use the 16 nodes layers (3blue1brown's design) and utilize the 16 nodes to encode subfeatures at each layer
 - explore alternative subfeatures
-  - does it matter how we combine our fundamental subfeatures in intermedate layers
+  - [] does it matter how we combine our fundamental subfeatures in intermedate layers
-  - also just more layers to our hierarchy... a good simple next jump could be 16->4->2->classify
+  - [x] also just more layers to our hierarchy... a good simple next jump could be 16->4->2->classify
 - explore what point of subfeatures is more important
   - i.e. if we blot out/leave some layers alone, which layers would be more beneficial to affect?
   - do we need every layer to have subfeatures/be interpretable?
+- want to dot products w/inputs and averages to see how useful averages are
+  - will need to normalize for intensity
+- weight sub directions

 ## CNNs